Netball Updates - NBC SVG

-High Park United, Young Strugglers, J & G Scorchers, and Sea Operation Nar Fren Dem won matches at the weekend in the Vita Malt/GECCU Richland Park Netball Championship at the Hard Court of the Richland Park Government School.
+QCESCO had the better of 3J’s Valley Strikers yesterday, beating them 32-21 in the Vita/GECCU Richland Park Netball Championship at the Hard Court of the Richland Park Government School.

-On Saturday, High Park United dominated their match against 3J’s Valley Strikers beating them 109-18, and Young Strugglers defeated Youngsters 62-45.
+The Championship will continue at the weekend.
+Tomorrow 4 pm, High Park United will meet Youngsters of Barrouallie, then at 5 pm, Young Strugglers will oppose QCESCO, and 6 pm, J & G Scorchers will play against V-SPORT Youths.

-On Sunday, J & G Scorchers gained an 81-39 victory over Youngsters of Barrouallie, Sea Operation Nar Fren Dem outplayed V-SPORTS Youths 56-8.
+Sunday’s matches will be between High Park United and QCESCO at 4:30 pm, with J & G Scorchers meeting Sea Operations Nar Fren Dem at 5:30 pm.

 Advertisement